Tanel Kurbas

-Tanel Kurbas (born 8 May 1988) is an Estonian professional basketball player for Kalev/Cramo of the Korvpalli Meistriliiga.
-Standing at 1.97 m (6 ft 6 in), he plays at the shooting guard and small forward positions.
-He also represents the Estonian national basketball team internationally.
+Tanel Kurbas (born 8 May 1988) is a former Estonian professional basketball player who currently is team manager and assistant coach for BC Kalev of the Korvpalli Meistriliiga.
+Standing at 1.97 m (6 ft 6 in), he played at the shooting guard and small forward positions.
+He also represented the Estonian national basketball team internationally.

 Professional career

 Kurbas began playing basketball with Tiit Sokk's basketball school.
 He made his Korvpalli Meistriliiga (KML) debut in the 2005–06 season with Noortekoondis/Audentes.
 In 2006, he joined Dalkia/Nybit.

 In 2008, Kurbas signed for Kalev.
 He won his first Estonian Championship in the 2008–09 season.
 Kurbas averaged 8.3 points and 2.4 rebounds per game.

 On 22 July 2010, Kurbas signed for Estonian champions Tartu Ülikool.
 In the 2013–14 season, Kurbas averaged 9 points, 2.2 rebounds and 1.6 assists per game and was named to the All-KML Team.
 He won his second Estonian Championship in the 2014–15 season, after TÜ/Rock defeated Kalev/Cramo in the finals, winning the series 4 games to 1.
 Kurbas was named KML Finals Most Valuable Player.

 On 26 July 2016, Kurbas signed a one-year contract with Swedish champions Södertälje Kings.